7h4nd5RG0d/Forensics/Steganography/blend_in_disguise( Blender)/README.md

 # Something new:
-1) Bledner scripts can be written in scripting tab.
+1) Blender scripts can be written in scripting tab.